-No releases are perfect, and much as we wish it weren’t true, this applies to Radeon ProRender as well.
+No releases are perfect, and much as we wish it weren’t true, this applies to Radeon ProRender for SolidWorks as well.

 We're truly appreciative of the fact you signed up for the beta, and to make sure your reports get expedited as quickly as possible, here are some guidelines that make it easier for the developers to figure what the issue is:

 First of all, a bug means does NOT mean that you want a new feature, or to improve a feature (you can read how to ask for that here).
 A bug means the software misbehaves, or doesn't behave as you expected - we're talking typical behaviour such as:

 - Not responding,

 - The application not doing what you told it to, like applying a material, updating a scene, or something you’ve clicked not working or loading.